Enns (town)

 Enns (/de/) is a town in the Austrian state of Upper Austria on the river Enns, which forms the border with the state of Lower Austria.

 Enns was one of the first places in Austria to receive town rights.
 Its charter dates to 22 April 1212; the document is displayed at the local museum.
 The date is also depicted on the municipal tower, the landmark of Enns.

 Geography

 Enns extends for 7.5 km from north to south and 8.6 km from west to east.
-Its total area is 34.3 km², of which 12.8% are covered with forest, and 64.1% are used for agriculture.
+Its total area is 34.3 km^{2}, of which 12.8% are covered with forest, and 64.1% are used for agriculture.

 The municipality can be subdivided into the districts of Einsiedl, Enghagen, Enghagen am Tabor, Enns, Ental, Erlengraben, Hiesendorf, Kottingrat, Kristein, Kronau, Lorch, Moos, Rabenberg and Volkersdorf.

 History

 Detail of the belfry (1564-1568).

 The first settlements in the area of the mouth of the Enns river to the Danube date back to 4,000 years ago.
 Celts settled the land around 400 BC.
 Their kingdom of Noricum was incorporated into the Roman Empire in 15 BC and was designated as a Roman province under the reign of Emperor Claudius in AD 45.